joshrudesill/jb-react/README.md

 ### Future plans
 - Deploy site if business owner wants it
 - Build content management system so business owner can make changes to site data
+- Add form submission portal so business owner has an organized way to see if someone has used the contact form and respond

 ## Technologies used:
 - React.js